kopardev/clipperhelper/README.md

 ## clipperhelper
-Script to create custom references to be used with clipper.
+Script to create files required to run [clipper](https://github.com/YeoLab/clipper) on custom references.

 ### pre-requisites
 clipperhelper only needs pandas and argparse python libraries.
-Details provided in the `requirements.txt` file, if you wish to create conda environment.
+Details provided in the `requirements.txt` file, if you wish to create a conda environment.

 ### usage
 ```